Chidera Ejuke: Loan to Hertha BSC

 On 3 July 2022, Ejuke suspended his contract with CSKA Moscow for the 2022–23 season, having taken advantage of the FIFA ruling relating to the Russian invasion of Ukraine.
-On 13 July 2022, Ejuke joined Hertha BSC in Germany for the 2022–23 season, He came on in the 56th minute of Hertha Berlins 3 -1 loss to Union Berlin for his debut on the 6 August 2022.
+On 13 July 2022, Ejuke joined Hertha BSC in Germany for the 2022–23 season, He came on in the 56th minute of Hertha Berlins 3-1 loss to Union Berlin for his debut on the 6 August 2022.

+Loan to Royal Antwerp

+On 5 July 2023, Ejuke suspended his contract with CSKA for the 2023–24 season under the FIFA regulations.

+On 30 July 2023, Belgian champions Royal Antwerp announced the signing of Ejuke on a one-year deal.
+The club referred that an exemption from FIFA for players active in Russia allowed the deal to happen.

+Sevilla

+On 17 June 2024, Ejuke signed for Spanish club Sevilla following the expiration of his contract at CSKA Moscow.

 International career

 Ejuke debuted for the Nigeria national team in a friendly 1–1 tie with Tunisia on 13 October 2020.
+He came on as a substitute for Samuel Chukwueze, and the match ended in a 1–1 draw.

+In December 2021, Ejuke was selected by coach Gernot Rohr to take part in the 2021 Africa Cup of Nations.